danielHyman123/Hackathon-June13-15/README.md

 bash# Install dependencies
 npm install

-# Start the server
+# How to Use it

+Open link at top of "ReadMe"
+Click "Start Listening"
+Speak your website content using voice commands Generate or download your website!

+Or

+Clone or Download the repository
-npm start or double click index.html in Explorer
+In Terminal, use 'npm start' command or double click index.html in Explorer Click "Start Listening"
+Speak your website content using voice commands Generate or download your website!

 # How It Works